dougeby/IntuneDocs/intune/reports-ref-current-user.md

 # Reference for current user entity

 The **Current User** category contains user and agent properties in the data model.
 The **Current User** entity collection is limited to currently active users.
 That is, if a user has been removed, they will not be represented for the data collection period.
-For a collection that contains a history of changes in user states over the last month, see [Reference for user entity](reports-ref-user.md).
+For a collection that contains a history of changes in user state over the last month, see [Reference for user entity](reports-ref-user.md).

 **User**